CommittedTeam/CommitCanvas/README.md

 Install `pre-commit`, please refer the [documentation](https://pre-commit.com/#install)

-To use `commitcanvas` as a `commit-msg` hook, install pre-commit in `.git/hooks/prepare-commit-msg`:
+To use `commitcanvas` as a `commit-msg` hook, install pre-commit in `.git/hooks/commit-msg`:

-`pre-commit install --hook-type prepare-commit-msg`
+`pre-commit install --hook-type commit-msg`

 NOTE: You need to run this command everytime you clone the repository, unless you configure `pre-commit` globaly.
 Please follow the [link](https://pre-commit.com/#automatically-enabling-pre-commit-on-repositories) for more information.